Q&A Guide for Non-Muslim Visitors during Ramadan

 The fast is broken at maghrib (the sunset prayer time) by a cannon firing (midfa al iftar).
 This is followed by the sound of azan echoing from the loudspeaker of a mosque.

 In Abu Dhabi, the cannon is traditionally fired from the Sheikh Zayed Grand Mosque.
-We understand the additional locations this year will include Qasr al Hosn and Mother of the Nation Park (on the Abu Dhabi Corniche).
+We understand additional locations this year will include Qasr al Hosn, Umm al Emarat Park, and Al Shahama City in Formula parking (TBC the exact schedule for 2026).

 Iftar is literally the breaking of the fast, the meal taken immediately after sunset.
-This is a time for families to come together and eat a meal.
-Usually, an immediate snack of water and dates is taken before prayers, followed by a large meal.
+This is a time for families to come together and eat a shared meal.
+Usually, an immediate snack of water and dates is taken before prayers, followed by a large meal with traditional dishes.

-Many of the hotels in Abu Dhabi will put together huge buffet extravaganzas and Ramadan dining tents.
-It is an incredibly unique experience to join in with Iftar celebrations.
+Many of the hotels in Abu Dhabi will put together huge buffet extravaganzas and Ramadan dining tents for Iftar.
+It is an incredibly unique experience to join in with Iftar celebrations and partake in local traditions with the Muslim community.

-You’ll find our guide to the best Iftar Buffets in Abu Dhabi for 2023 over here (update for 2024 will come next March!)
+You’ll find our guide to the best Iftar Buffets in Abu Dhabi for 2026 over here

 When is Iftar in Abu Dhabi?

-Iftar timing varies by the city as it occurs at sunset for that exact location.
-Whilst the cannon is considered the official time, you can estimate the likely time based on when Maghrib is.
-(NB Abu Dhabi is always a few minutes later than Dubai as it is further west).
+Iftar timings vary by the city as it occurs at sunset for that exact location.
+Whilst the cannon is considered the “official time,” you can estimate the likely time based on when Maghrib is.
+(NB Iftar time in Abu Dhabi is always a few minutes later than Dubai as it is further west).

 Suhoor

-Find our guide to the best suhoors in Abu Dhabi here (update for 2024 coming in March!)
+Find our guide to the best suhoors in Abu Dhabi for 2026 here

 Ramadan is not only about food for Muslims but also about abstention – including tobacco, sex, and music – and tolerance.

 Appropriate dress standards must be observed in public (much more stringently enforced than usual).
 All grown-ups (including teens) should be dressed conservatively; look to have arms and legs covered in public – and certainly avoid cleavage and tight clothing.
-This said, just as dining rules have relaxed in recent years, it seems so have clothing rules.
+This said, just as dining rules have been relaxed recently, clothing rules seem to have followed suit.

 Hold fire on any public displays of affection, avoid kissing, and even hand-holding between grown-ups (with your child is fine).

 In that hour or so before sunset and Iftar, the patience of many is strongly tested, and you may experience some erratic driving.
-Best to steer clear of the roads if you can.
+It is best to steer clear of the roads if you can.
 If you are going out for your evening meal, be mindful of letting others who might need it more go before you.

 It is a time for peace and giving, so try to avoid shouting and anger, and especially no rude words or gestures.